mcclowes/CG_Summative/README.md

 + Justification for the extra computer graphics features included in your implementation
 + A list of the public domain packages / source code that you have used in your coursework

+# Screenshots
 ![Screen1](https://raw.githubusercontent.com/mcclowes/CG_Summative/master/Screenshot1.jpg)
+Screenshot 1 shows the scene during it's brief introduction.
+The room begins in darkness (ambient light source intensity reduced to 0) and one by one the rows of lights turn on.
+The chalkboards are textured.
 ![Screen2](https://raw.githubusercontent.com/mcclowes/CG_Summative/master/Screenshot2.jpg)
+Screenshot 2 shows the dynamic movement of the blinds as they close (controlled by the user).
+As the blinds raise and lower the ambient lighting of the scene is raised and lowered accordingly.
+Outside of the window is a skybox.
+The lights can be toggled on/off, grouped by rows.
 ![Screen3](https://raw.githubusercontent.com/mcclowes/CG_Summative/master/Screenshot3.jpg)

+# Limitations